Specializing in 5 Types of Braces

 Why do I need braces?

-There are many dental problems that can be fixed with the help of orthodontic treatment, but two of the main reasons why people need braces are spacing and crowding.
+Many dental problems can be fixed with the help of orthodontic treatment, but two of the main reasons why people need braces are spacing and crowding.

 Crowding occurs when the teeth grow in (erupt) too close together in the mouth or when a tooth is larger than the space that’s available for it, causing the teeth to overlap.